 When you understand Vietnamese history, you can also understand why colonial freedom and national pride are essential to the Vietnamese people.
 The Vietnamese fought for this national pride and quest for freedom for thousands of years.
 Vietnam has a long and rich history that dates back to the 3rd Century BC.

 The Chinese conquered the Red River Delta, which is now part of North Vietnam, in the 2nd Century B.C.
 During this period, many Chinese settlers, officials, and scholars moved to the Red River Delta.
 Of course, the Vietnamese were not happy about this Chinese domination.

 A famous rebellion in AD 40 was led by some Trung sisters (Hai Ba Trung).
 There is an area of Hanoi and some streets in Hanoi named Hai Ba Trung after these sisters.
 The Trung sisters raised an army and revolted against Chinese rule.
 The sisters then declared themselves the leaders of Vietnam.
 But in AD 43, the Chinese counterattacked and won back Vietnam.
 The Sister threw themselves into the Red River rather than live under Chinese rule.

 The Chinese continued to rule Vietnam for many years after that.
 This Chinese treatment of the Vietnamese included forced labor and other acts of tyranny.
 There were some continued rebellions, but none of them were really able to get Vietnam back into the hands of the Vietnamese people.

-Because China-controlled Vietnam for so many years, when you visit North Vietnam you will see a lot of the older Temples and pagodas with Chinese characters on them.
+Because China-controlled Vietnam for so many years, when you visit North Vietnam you will see many older Temples and pagodas with Chinese characters on them.
 Though China and Vietnam have shared a close history, they have had a tumultuous history.

 Vietnam’s Short-lived Chinese Independence.